 Making a starter in high temperatures

-High temperatures and/or humidity can affect your starter greatly; both can make your starter work a lot faster and therefore it works its way through the flour faster.
+High temperatures and/or humidity can affect your starter greatly; both can make your starter work a lot faster and therefore it works its way through the flour faster which makes the starter thin, and therefore weak.
 Making a starter from scratch requires nurturing and doing that in high temperatures just needs a bit of tweaking, which in this case utilises some time in the fridge during the highest temperatures of the day.

 Notes: